howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 end
 ```

 This is a bare bones skeleton of a GraphQL schema with Absinthe.
-We're defining a module, using the Absinthe.Schema module to give us some macros for schema building, and then setting out an empty root query object.
-Let's see it all at work by building out the ability to get all links.
+You're defining a module, using the Absinthe.Schema module to provide some macros for schema building, and then setting out an empty root query object.
+The first feature you're going to tackle is giving a client the ability to get all links.

 ### Query for returning links

 The first simple thing to handle is getting all the available links.
-We'll add `:link` object to the schema, and an `:all_links` field to the root query object.
-No need to add arguments right now, we'll do that once we start handling filtering and pagination.
+Add a `:link` object to the schema, and an `:all_links` field to the root query object.
+There is no need to add arguments right now, you'll do that once you start handling filtering and pagination.

 ```elixir(path=".../graphql-elixir/lib/community/web/schema.ex")
 defmodule Community.Web.Schema do